cooloo9871/Proxmox_vm_manager/README.md

 Available options:

-create      create the vm based on the setenvVar parameter. start       start all vm. reboot      reboot all vm. stop        stop all vm. delete      delete all vm. logs        show last execute command log. deploy      deploy kind k8s environment to the vm. help        display this help and exit.
+create        create the vm based on the setenvVar parameter. start         start all vm. reboot        reboot all vm. stop          stop all vm. delete        delete all vm. logs          show last execute command log. deploy        deploy kind k8s environment to the vm. snapshot      snapshot all vm. help          display this help and exit.
 ```

 ### Create vm